ChenKaiXuSan/kyusyuUnv/Basic_Tasks/B4_discuss_GAN/README.md

 So in this task, i want to have a discuss from a math point of GANs.

 Generative Adversarial Networks refer to a family of generative models that seek to discover the underlying distribution behind a certain data generating process.
 This distribution is discovered through an adversarial competition between a generator and a discriminator.
-As we saw in an earlier introductory post on GANs, the two models are trained such that the discriminator strives to distinguish between generated and true examples, while the generator seeks to confuse the discriminator by producing data that are as realistic and compelling as possible.
+The two models are trained such that the discriminator strives to distinguish between generated and true examples, while the generator seeks to confuse the discriminator by producing data that are as realistic and compelling as possible.

+## Generative modeling
+Suppose that we are interested in generating black and white square images of dogs with a size of n by n pixels.
+We can reshape each data as a $N=nxn$ dimensional vector (by stacking columns on top of each others) such that an image of dog can then be represented by a vector.
+However, it doesn’t mean that all vectors represent a dog once shaped back to a square!
+So, we can say that the N dimensional vectors that effectively give something that look like a dog are distributed according to a very specific probability distribution over the entire N dimensional vector space (some points of that space are very likely to represent dogs whereas it is highly unlikely for some others).
+In the same spirit, there exists, over this N dimensional vector space, probability distributions for images of cats, birds and so on.

+Then, the problem of generating a new image of dog is equivalent to the problem of generating a new vector following the “dog probability distribution” over the N dimensional vector space.
+So we are, in fact, facing a problem of generating a random variable with respect to a specific probability distribution.

+At this point, we can mention two important things.
+First the “dog probability distribution” we mentioned is a very complex distribution over a very large space.
+Second, even if we can assume the existence of such underlying distribution (there actually exists images that looks like dog and others that doesn’t) we obviously don’t know how to express explicitly this distribution.
+Both previous points make the process of generating random variables from this distribution pretty difficult.
+Let’s then try to tackle these two problems in the following.

+So let’s use transform method with a neural network as function.
+Our first problem when trying to generate our new image of dog is that the “dog probability distribution” over the N dimensional vector space is a very complex one and we don’t know how to directly generate complex random variables.
+However, as we know pretty well how to generate N uncorrelated uniform random variables, we could make use of the transform method.
+To do so, we need to express our N dimensional random variable as the result of a very complex function applied to a simple N dimensional random variable!

+Here, we can emphasise the fact that finding the transform function is not as straightforward as just taking the closed-form inverse of the Cumulative Distribution Function (that we obviously don’t know) as we have done when describing the inverse transform method.
+The transform function can’t be explicitly expressed and, then, we have to learn it from data.

+As most of the time in these cases, very complex function naturally implies neural network modelling.
+Then, the idea is to model the transform function by a neural network that takes as input a simple N dimensional uniform random variable and that returns as output another N dimensional random variable that should follow, after training, the the right “dog probability distribution”.
+Once the architecture of the network has been designed, we still need to train it.
+In the next sections, we will discuss to train the generative networks, including the idea of adversarial training behind GANs!

+## Generative Adversarial Networks
 In other words,
 **Discriminator**: The role is to distinguish between actual and generated (fake) data.
 **Generator**: The role is to create data in such a way that it can fool the discriminator.